jduncan-rva/automated_workshops/ansible/roles/satellite6/README.md

 You'll need to create a Satellite 6 in the Portal and download the manifest file to the files/ directory.

-To sync channels and create the orgs, run the two hammer scripts in tmp:
+To sync channels and create the orgs, log into the satellite as `cloud-user`  and run the two hammer scripts in tmp:
- `sh /tmp/hammer_sync`
- `sh /tmp/hammer_config`
+ `bash -x  /tmp/hammer_sync && bash -x /tmp/hammer_env`

 Role Variables
 --------------